RaresMihai24/Selenium-Undetected-Old-User-v6/README.md

 # Selenium-Undetected-Old-User

-Created to bypass user recognition for some websites.
+Created to bypass user recognition of some websites.
 Best usage and results with a premium VPN like cyberghost.

 # Libraries used
 - undetected chrome driver